 - You can’t work because you’re self-isolating

-Most insurers are allowing claims on the basis of self-isolation, if it’s medically advised – with the exception of Cirencester Friendly, Holloway Friendly, and Shepherds Friendly – but again, it’ll only be valid if your self-isolation is longer than your waiting period.
+Most insurers are allowing claims on the basis of self-isolation, if it’s medically advised – with the exception of some friendly societies – but again, it’ll only be valid if your self-isolation is longer than your waiting period.
 This is unlikely to be the case when the recommended self-isolation period for coronavirus is only 7-14 days.

 - You can’t work because your employer has stopped operating or you're self-employed and your work has dried up

 Income protection only covers you if you’re medically unable to work, so you wouldn’t be able to claim if you lost your income for this reason.
 If you’re in this position, government support is your best option.